HimanshuMahajan7/Spring/Spring Batch/README.md

 ### Step
 * A unit of work
-* It represent indipendent phase in a bacth job
+* It represents independent phase in a batch job
 * As we know a job can have multiple steps, and this steps could be logically related to each other
 * Example: Generate Report Job > Collect Data > Generate Report > Send Email
 * Two types of steps -